Sarah Grochala: Career

 Between 1998 and 2006, Grochala worked as actress in theatre and television.
 She appeared in the television drama Every Woman Knows a Secret and the TV series Judge John Deed.
 She also starred as Jo March in the 2004/2005 West End production of Little Women.

 She studied playwriting on the MPhil in Playwriting Studies at Birmingham University, a course created by the British playwright David Edgar.
 She later gained a PhD in contemporary British playwriting from Queen Mary, University of London.

 Her early plays Open Ground (2005) and Waiting for Romeo (2006) were produced on the fringe in London and Edinburgh.
 Waiting for Romeo was revived by Tiyatro Yan Etki in Istanbul in 2014 and ran in rep at the theatre until 2016.
 The production won the 2015 Ekin Yazin Dostları Theatre Award for Best Play (Small Venue).

 Her breakthrough play S-27 won the 2007 Protect the Human Playwriting Competition and was also shortlisted for the 2007 King's Cross Award and the 2010 Leah Ryan Award for Emerging Women Writers.
 S-27 premiered at the Finborough Theatre in June 2009.
-It has since been revived internationally by the Griffin Theatre in Sydney in 2010 and by Intersection Theatre on the Toronto Fringe in 2012.
+It has since been revived internationally by the Griffin Theatre in Sydney in 2010, starring Sarah Snook and by Intersection Theatre on the Toronto Fringe in 2012.

-In 2011, Grochala was the winner of OffWestEnd.com's Adopt a Playwright Award for her play Smolensk.
+Grochala received the 2011 Offie for Adopt a Playwright Award for her play Smolensk.
 Her most recent play Star Fish was shortlisted for the 2016 Nick Darke Award.

 From 2012 to 2016, she was an associate artist with the theatre company Headlong, where she worked on creating theatrical experiences using digital media.
 These included: The Nether Realm (Royal Court 2014) made in collaboration with the visual artist Michael Takeo Magruder, the director Jeremy Herrin and the playwright Jennifer Haley; and What's She Like made in collaboration with the interactive theatre company Coney.

 In 2019, she wrote for Doctor Who, contributing to the Big Finish spin-off, The Eighth of March.
 She would write for further releases, including The Robots, The First Doctor Adventures and Lady Christina.

 Personal life

-Grochala lives in London, and is the course leader of the MA MFA Writing for Stage and Broadcast Media Programme at Royal Central School of Speech and Drama.
+Grochala lives in London.
+She was course leader for the MA & MFA in Writing for Stage and Broadcast Media Programme at Royal Central School of Speech and Drama until 2025.